 Naval Science (NAVY)

-NAVY 100a or b, Naval Science Laboratory Staff
+NAVY 1000a, Naval Science Laboratory Staff

 Leadership and practical application skills from the Professional Core Competency objectives that are not covered in other Naval Science courses.
 Emphasis on professional training that is not of an academic nature.
 Includes both classroom instruction and physical training.
 Topics and special briefings as determined by Naval Science faculty and the Naval Service Training Command.
 Required for NROTC students each term.
 Receives no credit; cannot be applied toward the 36-course-credit requirement for the Yale bachelor's degree.
 Grades earned in this course do not count toward GPA or eligibility for General Honors.
 0 Course cr